Highly rated local moving companies for Chicago to Grand Rapids moves

 - Grand Rapids’s population is about 93% less than Chicago.

-- Grand Rapids's public transportation has a score of 6 out of 10 versus Chicago's higher score of 9.
+- Grand Rapids’s public transportation score of 6 out of 10 is lower than Chicago’s score of 9.

 - Grand Rapids is less walkable than Chicago with a score of 56 out of 100 vs Chicago’s 77 out of 100.

-- Grand Rapids has a bike-friendliness score 52 out of 100, which means it isn't as accessible to and safe for cyclists as Chicago, which has a score of 72 out of 100.
+- Grand Rapids has a bike-friendliness score of 52 out of 100, which means it isn’t as accessible or safe for cyclists as Chicago, which has a score of 72.

 - Grand Rapids’s crime rate is higher than Chicago with a score of 44.23 compared to Chicago’s 35.19.
 This means that Grand Rapids neighborhoods are safer than 44.23% of all U.S. neighborhoods, and Chicago neighborhoods are safer than 35.19%.